Underwater habitat: Eilat’s Coral World Underwater Observatory

 The first part of Eilat's Coral World Underwater Observatory was built in 1975 and it was expanded in 1991 by adding a second underwater observatory connected by a tunnel.
 The underwater complex is accessible via a footbridge from the shore and a shaft from above the water surface.
 The observation area is at a depth of approximately 12 m.

+Alpha Deep SeaPod

+Alpha Deep SeaPod is located off the coast of Puerto Lindo in Portobelo.
+The Pod was commissioned on the 5th of Feb, 2024.
+It is currently operational and serves as the residence of its owner.
+The floating residence provides living quarters with 360-degree panoramic views, while the underwater capsule serves as a 300-square-foot (about 28-square-meter) functional living space.